 And the prizes are great: After 3 victories you win x50 Common cards, x25 Rare cards, and x4 Epic cards.
 Plus 2000 coins.

 After 7 victories you win x120 Common cards, x60 Rare cards, x10 Epic cards, and x0-x1 Legendary cards.
 Plus 6000 coins.

 Win all 12 and you’ll get: x300 Common cards, x150 Rare cards, x30 Epic cards, and a guaranteed Legendary card.
 Plus 15000 coins.

 If you lose 3 games and exit the tournament, you can immediately start again for a buy-in fee of either 100 Purple gems, or 15000 coins.
 Failing that, you can wait until the new day when you’ll receive a new free play token.

 Mirror Match adds a very nice competitive edge to Rush Royale.
 It’s a great idea to play a game with exactly the same deck of cards as your opponent.

 You don’t have to worry about your opponent’s choice of hero, you only have to worry about the random cards falling onto the battlefield.

-Mirror Match is much more fun than any other Rush Royale game-mode, and that’s because it feels more fair, and because there’s a chance to win great prizes.
+Mirror Match is much more fun than any other Rush Royale game mode, and that’s because it feels fairer and because there’s a chance to win great prizes.

-Sadly, there is one fault with this game-mode, and that’s the fact that your hero levels are the same as you currently have in your base.
-So, if your facing somebody with superior hero levels, they’ll have a clear advantage over you.
+Sadly, there is one fault with this game mode, and that’s the fact that your hero levels are the same as you currently have in your base.
+So, if you’re facing somebody with superior hero levels, they’ll have a clear advantage over you.

 Just another Pay-to-Win Event?